2016 Grand Prix Cycliste de Montréal

 The 2016 Grand Prix Cycliste de Montreal was the 7th edition of the Grand Prix Cycliste de Montreal road bicycle race.
 The race took place on 11 September 2016.
+The race was won by Belgian rider Greg Van Avermaet of BMC Racing Team in a sprint finish.

 Teams

 The eighteen UCI World Tour teams are automatically entitled and obliged to start the race.
 The race organisation gave out a few wildcards to some UCI Professional Continental teams.